vmware/terraform-provider-avi/website/docs/d/avi_virtualservice.html.markdown

 * `snat_ip` - Nat'ted floating source ip address(es) for upstream connection to servers.
 * `ssl_key_and_certificate_refs` - Select or create one or two certificates, ec and/or rsa, that will be presented to ssl/tls terminated connections.
 * `ssl_profile_ref` - Determines the set of ssl versions and ciphers to accept for ssl/tls terminated connections.
+* `ssl_profile_selectors` - Select ssl profile based on client ip address match.
 * `ssl_sess_cache_avg_size` - Expected number of ssl session cache entries (may be exceeded).
-* `sso_policy` - Client authentication and authorization policy for the virtualservice.
+* `sso_policy_ref` - The sso policy attached to the virtualservice.
 * `static_dns_records` - List of static dns records applied to this virtual service.
 * `tenant_ref` - It is a reference to an object of type tenant.
+* `topology_policies` - Topology policies applied on the dns traffic of the virtual service based ongslb topology algorithm.
 * `traffic_clone_profile_ref` - Server network or list of servers for cloning traffic.
 * `traffic_enabled` - Knob to enable the virtual service traffic on its assigned service engines.
 * `type` - Specify if this is a normal virtual service, or if it is the parent or child of an sni-enabled virtual hosted virtual service.